Annealing Self-Distillation Rectification Improves Adversarial Training: Introduction

-The weight momentum encoding scheme, also known as Mean Teacher, is a widely used technique in semi-supervised \cite{DBLP:conf/iclr/TarvainenV17} and self-supervised \cite{DBLP:conf/nips/GrillSATRBDPGAP20, DBLP:conf/iccv/CaronTMJMBJ21} learning that involves updating a teacher model using an exponential moving average (EMA) on the student weights.
-The self-distillation EMA model also serves as a Weight Average (WA) \cite{DBLP:conf/nips/GaripovIPVW18} method, which smoothes the loss landscape and enhances model robustness \cite{DBLP:conf/uai/IzmailovPGVW18, DBLP:conf/iclr/ChenZ0CW21, DBLP:journals/corr/abs-2010-03593}.
-The constantly superior robust performance of EMA can serve as an ideal guide for its student during training.
-To ensure that our model generates well-calibrated results that reflect inter-class relations within examples, we introduce a softmax temperature \cite{DBLP:journals/corr/HintonVD15} to scale the output of the EMA teacher.
-Initially, the temperature is set to a larger value resembling a uniform distribution but gradually decreases following a cosine annealing as the teacher expresses better inter-class relationships after training.
-We further interpolate the one-hot label with the temperature-scaled distribution to assure the ground truth class always has the highest probability.
-The interpolation factor progressively increases to reflect our increasing level of trust in the accuracy and robustness of the teacher.
-In summary, our contributions are: \begin{itemize} \item We conduct a comprehensive analysis of the output properties of robust models.
-Our investigation reveals that the robust models are better calibrated and generate higher entropy output regardless of the input type.
-Robust models also maintain output consistency on benign data and its adversarial counterpart.
+The weight momentum encoding scheme, also known as Mean Teacher, is a widely used technique in semi-supervised \citep{DBLP:conf/iclr/TarvainenV17} and self-supervised \citep{DBLP:conf/nips/GrillSATRBDPGAP20, DBLP:conf/iccv/CaronTMJMBJ21} learning that involves maintaining exponential moving average (EMA) of weights on the trained model.
+The self-distillation EMA also serves as a Weight Average (WA) \citep{DBLP:conf/nips/GaripovIPVW18} method, which smoothes the loss landscape to enhance robustness \citep{DBLP:conf/uai/IzmailovPGVW18, DBLP:conf/iclr/ChenZ0CW21, DBLP:journals/corr/abs-2010-03593}.
+To ensure our model generates well-calibrated results that reflect inter-class relations within examples, we introduce softmax temperature \citep{DBLP:journals/corr/HintonVD15} to scale outputs from the EMA model.
+Initially, the temperature is set to a larger value producing uniform distribution but gradually decreases following a cosine annealing schedule.
+This dynamic adjustment of temperature is undertaken in recognition of the EMA model's capacity to represent inter-class relationships improves over the course of training.
+We introduce an interpolation strategy to ensure the true class label consistently maintains the highest probability in targets.
+Notably, the interpolation factor experiences progressive increments as a reflection of our growing confidence in the precision and robustness of the momentum encoder.
+In summary, our contributions are: \begin{itemize} \item We conduct a comprehensive analysis of the robust models' output properties.
+Our investigation confirms the calibration ability of robust models.
+Additionally, we observe that robust models maintain output consistency on benign data and its adversarial counterpart, which motivates us to design a unified rectified label to enhance the efficacy of adversarial defense.
+For samples within the $l_p$ norm neighborhood of a given input, they should be associated with a single smooth and rectified target in adversarial training.